Titanium-Birch/SFTPWrangler/README.md

   - API integration functions
   - Admin task functions
   - Secret rotation functions
 - **ECR Repository** for Lambda container images.
-We run the Lambdas on their own Docker images to handle PGP decryption.
+We run the Lambdas on their own Docker images to handle GPG decryption.
 - **EventBridge Rules** for scheduled data ingestion

 ### Optional Features (based on configuration)